What is the Marriott hotel mattress — and where can you buy it?

 Recreate hotel luxury at home with the Marriott Hotel mattress — available in the US, UK and EU

-Nothing quite beats the luxury feel of a hotel bed.
-And sometimes it feels impossible to recreate that feeling at home, especially when you’re a fan of high-end hotel chains like the Marriott.
+Nothing quite beats the luxury comfort of a hotel bed, especially when you’re a fan of high-end hotel chains like the Marriott.
+These indulgent mattresses are crafted to ensure every guest checks-out feeling well-rested.

 What mattress does the Marriott use?